ibm-cloud-docs/vsrx/vsrx-rollback-reload.md

 Be aware that a traffic disruption occurs while waiting for the secondary node to power on and for the traffic to failover to this node.
 {: important}

-1. Power off the vSRX on the node being rolled-back (primary node) using the command `virsh shutdown <domain>`.
+1. Power off the vSRX on the node being rolled-back (primary node) by using the command `virsh shutdown <domain>`.

    Wait for the node to be fully powered off before proceeding.

-1. Power up the vSRX on the node that has not been rolled-back using the command `virsh start <domain>`.
+1. Power up the vSRX on the node that was not rolled-back using the command `virsh start <domain>`.
 This returns the primary node back to the original vSRX version.

-   Before restoring the original vSRX image, rename the vSRX qcow2 file in `/var/lib/libvirt/images/vSRXvM4/vSRX_Image.qcow2.backup` to `/var/lib/libvirt/images/vSRXvM2/vSRX_Image.qcow2` so that `virsh` detects the original image.
+   Before you restore the original vSRX image, rename the vSRX qcow2 file in `/var/lib/libvirt/images/vSRXvM4/vSRX_Image.qcow2.backup` to `/var/lib/libvirt/images/vSRXvM2/vSRX_Image.qcow2` so that `virsh` detects the original image.
    {: tip}

 1. Run the [OS reload readiness check](/docs/vsrx?topic=vsrx-vsrx-readiness), if necessary, and resolve any issues.

-1. Perform an OS reload on the host you want to rollback to return it to the original vSRX version.
+1. Perform an OS reload on the host that you want to rollback to return it to the original vSRX version.

 The cluster is now running with its original configuration.